Foo Fighters discography

-The discography of Foo Fighters, an American rock band formed in 1995 by Dave Grohl, consists of ten studio albums, ten extended plays (EPs), six video albums, and 57 singles (including promotional releases).
-The current Foo Fighters line-up consists, after the death of their drummer Taylor Hawkins, of Grohl (vocals and guitar), Rami Jaffee (keyboard), Nate Mendel (bass), Chris Shiflett (guitar) and Pat Smear (guitar).
+The discography of Foo Fighters, an American rock band formed in 1995 by Dave Grohl, consists of eleven studio albums, fourteen extended plays (EPs), six video albums, one live album, and 57 singles (including promotional releases).
+The current Foo Fighters line-up consists of Grohl (vocals and guitar), Nate Mendel (bass), Pat Smear (guitar), Rami Jaffee (keyboards), Chris Shiflett (guitar), and Ilan Rubin (drums).

 In October 1994, Grohl recorded an album's worth of songs in which he played all instruments in Seattle's Robert Lang Studios.
 He chose the name "Foo Fighters" for the project to hide his identity and passed cassette copies of the sessions to personal friends.
 After those tapes attracted record label interest, Grohl signed with Capitol Records, who released the results as the album Foo Fighters in 1995.
 The album peaked at number 23 on the Billboard 200, earning a platinum certification in the United States and having lead single, "This Is a Call" on the top 10 of the UK and Australia.
 After extensive touring with a full-fledged band—along with Grohl were Mendel, Smear and drummer William Goldsmith—the band went into recording follow-up album The Colour and the Shape, released in 1997.
 The record charted higher, reaching number 10 on the Billboard 200, and with certifications of Platinum in Australia and Canada and double platinum in the US.
 The "Everlong" single from the album has been certified 2× Platinum in the US.

 Following the tour for The Colour and the Shape, Foo Fighters left Capitol and Grohl decided to build a home studio in Alexandria, Virginia wanting a production away from studio interference, given the troubled recording of the previous album, which led to the departure of Goldsmith and Smear.
 Along with Mendel and new drummer Hawkins, Grohl recorded Foo Fighters' third album, There Is Nothing Left to Lose, in 1999 and signed a distribution deal with RCA Records, which remains their label as of 2021.
 The band again got certifications of platinum in the US, Australia and Canada, and had its first single to chart on the US Billboard Hot 100 with "Learn to Fly".